EltonQuekMK/SanctionedListsApp/README.md

 ## Usage

 The server will start and the daily job will be scheduled to run at a specified time each day.
-The job will scrape the list of companies from the target website and store the data locally.
+The job will scrape data from the target websites and store the data locally.

 ## Daily Job